exercism/elixir/exercises/practice/leap/.approaches/introduction.md

 In the [boolean operators appraoch][operators-approach] we discuss the details of the solution.
 It includes variations of the operators and their precendence.

-## Approach: Multiple clause function
+## Approach: multiple clause function

 Instead of using boolean operators, we can define multiple `leap_year?/1` function clauses with different guards.
 We can use the order of the definitions to ensure correct check.